 A Sharee Silerio Production

 My name is Sharee Silerio and I’m a writer and filmmaker living and working in St. Louis, MO.
 I am currently in post-production for my next short documentary – “Black Girl, Bleu” – a conversation with Black women about the mental health challenges they’ve been through, face and have overcome.

-Check out the behind-the-scenes teaser trailer for the film below:
+Check out the official and behind-the-scenes teaser trailers below:

 The “Strong Black Woman” stereotype, among others, has created a cloud of shame, hopelessness and fear surrounding mental health to the point where it seems like our only option is to suffer in silence rather than seek the healing we so desperately need and desire.
 I know, because I have been here many times before.